-As such, the Federal Communications Commission (FCC) individually manages the radio frequency spectrum, setting aside certain frequencies for different applications.
+As such, every country has a regulatory agency that individually manages the radio frequency spectrum, setting aside certain frequencies for different applications.
 There's a section for BlueTooth, television, broadcast radio, and etc., and each section is tightly controlled.

-For example, the 700 and 800 Mhz bands are reserved for cell phones.
-Those bands are extremely valuable and they're managed very tightly.
-Cell phone companies have spent billions of dollars for access to those bands, and have teams of technicians which do nothing but monitor for interference.
+For example, if a band is reserved for cell phones, then that band becomess extremely valuable and managed very tightly.
+As such, cell phone companies often have teams of technicians which do nothing but monitor for interference.
 If they locate a site of possible interference, they will travel to it with specialized equipment, and hone in on the cause.

 Any device that emits electromagnetic energy can be that cause of interference.
 For example, they might find a location with faulty lighting that is causing the problem.
-If they do, they will report it to the FCC, and the FCC will fine the offender up to twenty thousand dollars a day until the issue is corrected.
+If they do, they will report it to the national regulatory agency, which can result in large fines for the offender.

-Any system - whether it be residential or commercial wireless transmitters, WiFi, or broadcast radio - has to follow the rules laid down by the FCC.
-Those include everything from frequency to output power to how long you're allowed to be on the air.
-As a manufacturer, you pick where on the electromagnetic spectrum you're going to operate and follow those rules.
+Any system - whether it be residential or commercial wireless transmitters, WiFi, or broadcast radio - has to follow the rules laid down by the country it's operating in.
+Those rules can include everything from frequency to output power to how long you're allowed to be on the air.
+As a manufacturer, you pick where on the electromagnetic spectrum you're going to operate and follow the regulations.